 Download, print, and cut out the TOILET PAPER TUBE FROG GAME PATTERNS here.
-Trace and cut a rectangle from the Apple Green Kunin Felt to cover the frog's body, securing with Beacon Adhesives Felt Glue, set aside to dry.
-Instead of felt, you could also use craft paint, color paper, or craft foam.
+Trace and cut a rectangle from the Apple Green Kunin Felt to cover the frog's body, securing it with Beacon Adhesives Felt Glue, and set it aside to dry.
+Instead of felt, you could also use craft paint, colored paper, or craft foam.

-TIP: If using the patterns multiple times or working with little hands, trace onto cardboard and cut out to create a sturdy, reusable template.
+TIP: If using the patterns multiple times or working with little hands, trace them onto cardboard and cut them out to create a sturdy, reusable template.

 Trace and cut out two frog arms and two frog legs from Apple Green Kunin Felt and four circles from Neon Green Kunin Felt.
 Attach felt arm and leg pieces and wiggle eyes to toilet paper tube frog game with felt glue and set aside to dry.
-I didn't have enough of one size wiggle eyes, so I mixed and matched the sizes to use up my stash!
-Instead of wiggle eyes use buttons, beads, rhinestones, or colored paper.
+I didn't have enough of the smaller-size wiggle eyes, so I mixed and matched the sizes to use up my stash!
+Instead of wiggly eyes use buttons, beads, rhinestones, or colored paper.

-To finish the toilet paper tube frog game, thread the jute twine through one of the holes in the button, tying a knot in the back to secure.
+To finish the toilet paper tube frog game, thread the jute twine through one of the holes in the button, tying a knot in the back to secure it.